kuvaus/LlamaGPTJ-chat/README.md

 A simple chat program for GPT-J, LLaMA, and MPT models.
 You can set specific initial prompt with the -p flag.
 Runs default in interactive and continuous mode.
-Type 'resetchat' to reset the chat context.
+Type '/reset' to reset the chat context.
+Type '/save','/load' to save network state into a binary file.
+Type '/help' to show this help dialog.
 Type 'quit', 'exit' or, 'Ctrl+C' to quit.

 options: